 Graduates who neglect to pick up their diploma following the ceremony must contact the Registrar’s Office to make arrangements to receive their diploma.

-We invite the families of the Class of 2020 and the Class of 2021 to honor their graduates and to show appreciation for a special member of the Washington College community by making a gift to The Washington Fund in honor of their graduate.
+We invite the families of the Class of 2023 to honor their graduates and to show appreciation for a special member of the Washington College community by making a gift to The Washington Fund in honor of their graduate.
 Visit the Washington Fund page to find out more.

 Display & wear your Washington College pride!
 From diploma frames to sweatshirts, find graduation gift ideas at the Washington College Bookstore.

 Use this link to the Washington College Donation page to give your senior class gift.
 You can designate your gift to any cause of your choosing (Washington Fund, club, department, team, etc.).
 Simply indicate that on the form followed by their class year.